jcxmt125/memory-discord-bot/readme.md

 - install ffmpeg
 - install imagemagick, as `magick mogrify` or `convert`
 - You may have to troubleshoot the [Qreader dependancy](https://pypi.org/project/qreader/).
+- make a directory named ltmemories and stmemories

 ## Known issues